 Hacking is related to malicious programming attacks on the internet and other networks.
 Hackers are experts at gaining access to password-protected systems, extracting valuable data, or compromising a website.

 Companies of any size are susceptible and the attacks are often automated, as opposed to specifically targeted.
-Any type of website is at risk; and if you’re running a popular CMS, such as WordPress, Joomla or Umbraco, then your site can be identified as a potential for targeted attack.
-There are more than 100,000 known viruses and CMS sites continue to be injected with malware every day.
+Any type of website is at risk; and if you’re running a popular CMS, such as WordPress, Joomla or Umbraco, then your site can be identified as a potential for a targeted attack.
+There are more than 100,000 known viruses and CMS sites continue to be injected with malware.
+Google blacklists over 10,000 websites every day for malware and around 50,000 for phishing every week.

 With these sites, hackers get clever and figure out back-door ways to attack websites through recent updates.
 Every time WordPress releases an update, they close the door to hackers.
 But, if you don’t update WordPress regularly, hackers can make changes to HTML and gain access to your website database, which can then compromise your site.